 Part 1 in a three-part series on Entrepreneurship In Education for the course Education Theories, Trends, and Entrepreneurship at the Oulu University of Applied Sciences Education Entrepreneurship Master’s Degree Programme.
 Read part 2 by clicking here and part 3 by clicking here.

 For the consortium, I created an online platform for members to co-create knowledge and share their experiences.
 I saw the need for a virtual space for educators to interact outside of our one-week summer summit and so I pitched the idea to the team and was granted funding and support to develop this idea.

-These are three skills that I rely heavily on as a musician and that I feel have a direct application in the world of entrepreneurship.
-It is through my work as an education entrepreneur that I look to create value in teaching and learning by applying these mindsets to my work.
+These are three skills that I rely heavily upon as a musician and that have a direct application in the world of entrepreneurship.
+As an education entrepreneur, I look to create value in teaching and learning by applying these mindsets to my work.